Vespula pensylvanica: Description and identification

 The western yellowjacket shares the basic yellow and black pattern with other species of social wasps in the genus Vespula.
 As a result, it is often misidentified.
 Specifically, it closely resembles V. germanica.
 Though both species have a similar diamond-shaped black mark on the first tergum, V. pensylvanica can usually be differentiated by the continuous yellow ring (often referred to as an eye-loop) present around each eye.
 The eye-loop is not always present, however.
 Though few females lack this distinguishing characteristic, males often do not have the eye-loop.
 In such cases, V. pensylvanica can be identified by a spotted mark on the frons below the antenna, a slender aedeagus, and a denser apical region of tergum 7.
 The fore wing length ranges from 8.5–10.5 mm for workers, 12.5–14.5 mm for females, and 12.5–14.0 mm for males.

 Western yellowjackets build large nests made of wood fibers, enclosed in a hexagonal paper envelope with a small 10– to 30-cm entrance tunnel at the bottom.
-Nests are usually found 10–15 cm below ground or in other dark cavities, such as rodent burrows.
+Nests are usually found 10–15 cm below ground or in other dark cavities, such as rodent burrows or old logs.

 Distribution and habitat

 The western yellowjacket is native across the western half of North America, in temperate zone climates.
 Its range overlaps with that of V. atropilosa.
 Individuals have been identified in the Canadian and Transition Zones in western North America.
 It has been found in all states west of the Rocky Mountains, from Mexico through western Canada.
-It is also found in Hawaii on the islands of Kauai, Oahu, Maui, and Hawaii.V. pensylvanica can be found in open forest, prairies, urban zones, gardens, parkland, meadows, and houses.
+It is also found in Hawaii on the islands of Kauai, Oahu, Maui, and Hawaii.
+V. pensylvanica can be found in open forest, prairies, urban zones, gardens, parkland, meadows, and houses.

 Colony cycle

 Colonies are initiated by the queen.
 After emerging from the diapause when winter ends, the fertilized queen searches for a nest site.
 When it is located, a small nest is formed.
 The queen continues to forage for construction materials and food until four to seven workers have emerged.
 At this point, the queen focuses solely on laying eggs and the nest continues to expand.
 Between August and September, males and queens are produced, which then leave the nest and mate.
 The nest begins to decline around this time.
 The males eventually die, and the inseminated queen begins diapause.
 The inseminated queen is the only member of the colony to survive winter.
-Longevity of the workers varied with colony activity and development, with the lifespan of the earliest-born workers averaging 22 days and the latest-born workers averaging 40 days.
+Longevity of the workers varies with colony activity and development, with the lifespan of the earliest-born workers averaging 22 days and the latest-born workers averaging 40 days.

 Typically, colonies are monogynous and annual.
 In these colonies, attempts of other queens to enter result in fierce fighting between the intruder and the residing queen and/or workers.
 Perennial colonies, though, have been reported, containing numerous queens.
 Most perennial colonies have larger nests and more individuals.